GSA Employee Performance Plan and Appraisal System

 2. Encourage employee participation in developing critical elements and performance expectations;

-4. Conduct, discuss and document at least one progress review for each employee at the midpoint of the rating period;
+4. Conduct, discuss and document at least one progress review for eligible employees during the rating period (in addition to the annual performance appraisal);

-5. Ensure that performance appraisals, to the maximum extent possible, are tied to HSSO objectives, job-related, and that the rating is supported by actual accomplishments;
+5. Ensure that performance appraisals, to the maximum extent possible, are tied to HSSO objectives, position description, and that the rating is supported by actual accomplishments;

-6. Conduct and document the annual performance appraisal after discussing with the employee;
+6. Conduct the performance review and document the annual performance appraisal after discussing with the employee;

 7. Provide feedback on specific accomplishments and suggestions for improvement;